Puppy Vaccine Schedule: A Complete Owner’s Guide

 Parainfluenza virus

-Like some adenoviruses, the parainfluenza virus can cause kennel cough (although it’s not the main culprit).
-As the name ‘kennel cough’ would suggest, coughing is the most common symptom of the disease brought on by parainfluenza.
+Parainfluenza causes dangerous and highly contagious respiratory infections in dogs, which can manifest as a common cold or something more serious.
+Like some adenoviruses, the canine parainfluenza virus can also cause kennel cough (although it’s not the main culprit).
+As the name ‘kennel cough’ would suggest, coughing is the most common symptom of a parainfluenza infection.

 Other signs may include: